 “The rate has not been adjusted since 2007,” Council President Jim Ake said.
 “The modest increase will be used for various projects around town.”

 Chief of Staff Todd Burtron said the fee is only applicable to residential homes and will be rolled into the city’s general fund.

-Currently, the fee is embedded in the water and sewer bill.
-Since Citizen’s Energy Group will be acquiring the water and wastewater utilities beginning next year, a change has to be made.
+Currently, the fee is embedded in the water and sewer bill but because Citizen’s Energy Group will be acquiring the water and wastewater utilities beginning next year a change has to be made.
 Burtron said the fees will be billed quarterly with invoices to be sent on or about Jan.
 1, April 1, July 1 and Oct.
 1 of every year beginning in 2014.